Coffee Crisp: History

-The predecessor to the Coffee Crisp can be found in the United Kingdom in the 1930s, when Rowntree's launched the "Rowntree's Wafer Crisp".
-This bar was then introduced in Canada as "Biscrisp".
-In 1938, a coffee variation was added to the Biscrisp line, being named Coffee Crisp.
-In 1988, Nestlé acquired Rowntree's Canadian operations, including the Toronto chocolate factory where the bar is produced.
+In Toronto, Canada, the William Neilson Ltd invented the Coffee Crisp concept prior to being taken over by Rowntree's.
+Rowntree's was already producing the "Rowntree's Wafer Crisp" in the United Kingdom, which was sold in Canada as "Biscrisp".
+In 1938, a coffee variation was added to the Biscrisp line, being named Coffee Crisp, incorporating the Neilson concept.

-Other versions of the confection
+In 1988, Nestlé acquired Rowntree's and its Canadian operations, including the Toronto chocolate factory where the bar is produced.
+The 1905 Toronto factory, originally built for Cowan Cocoa and Chocolate, continues to produce the chocolate.

+Variations

 In 2001, the first variation of the Coffee Crisp brand was introduced, a limited-edition "Coffee Crisp Orange" flavour.
 A limited amount of the orange flavour was reissued in 2002.
 That same year, a limited-edition "Coffee Crisp Raspberry" flavour was released.
 "Coffee Crisp Café Caramel" was sold in the summer of 2004 and again in the summer of 2006.
 A limited-edition "Coffee Crisp White" was launched in the autumn that same year.
 A limited-edition maple-flavoured bar was available from April to September 2005.

 For much of the 2000s, Coffee Crisp was available in "French Vanilla" and "Triple Mocha" flavours.
-In 2005, the coffee bean-shaped "Coffee Crisp Beans" were introduced.
-The most recent bar form was Coffee Crisp Yogurt.
+In 2005, the coffee bean-shaped "Coffee Crisp Beans" were introduced, followed by a yogurt-flavoured bar.

 In January 2007, all variations of Coffee Crisp bars other than the original were discontinued.

 Coffee Crisp 70% dark chocolate was introduced in 2009.
 Sometime between 2008 and 2010, French Vanilla and Chocolatey Crunch variations were made available.
 In 2014, Coffee Crisp Latte was released in celebration of Coffee Crisp's 75th anniversary.
 In early 2021, a new Coffee Crisp Double Double flavour was released.

 A Coffee Crisp-flavoured ice cream bar and ice cream flavour are also available.

 In 2023, a bite-sized, round chocolates version of Coffee Crisp was released, named "Coffee Crisp Pops".

 "Coffee Crisp Mix-Ups" were introduced in March 2025, where you get the wafer + chocolate + graham cracker bits in a bite-sized cluster form.

 Availability outside Canada

-Canadian expatriates have long lamented the bar's relative unavailability outside Canada.
-Coffee Crisp is available in Australia at some specialised lolly shops, and unofficial exports of Coffee Crisp treats (originally labelled for the Canadian market) to the U.S. have also taken place, particularly in shops near the Canada–United States border.